PX4/PX4-Autopilot/nuttx/configs/fire-stm32v2/README.txt

     Configure the NuttShell (nsh) located at examples/nsh.
 The nsh configuration contains support for some built-in applications that can be enabled by making some additional minor change to the configuration file.

+    NOTE:  This configuration uses to the mconf configuration tool to control the configuration.
+See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.

+    STATUS:  The board port is basically functional.
+Not all features have been verified.
+The ENC28J60 network is not yet functional.
+Networking is enabled by default in this configuration for testing purposes.
+To use this configuration, the network must currently be disabled.
+To do this using the mconf configuration tool:

+    > make menuconfig

+    Then de-select "Networking Support" -> "Networking Support"